Secular Jewish Ceremonies

 Even though he left the rabbinate, he continued to foster and study Jewish identity.
 For 25 years, he amassed one of the most significant collections of Jewish Americana, with more than 10,000 items and artifacts, which he donated to the National Museum of American Jewish History in Philadelphia in 2005.

 Rabbi Schweitzer received his B.A. from Oberlin College, his ordination from Hebrew Union College-Jewish Institute of Religion and his M.S.W. from New York University.
-He resides on the Upper West Side in Manhattan with wife, Myrna Baron, Executive Director of The Center for Cultural Judaism, and children Blair and Oren.
+He resides on the Upper West Side in Manhattan.

 The City Congregation for Humanistic Judaism Logo